 This is the first in our Top of Their Game series, where we’ll be speaking to inspirational people from all walks of life who have achieved great things through hard work, creativity and gumption.
 Watch this space for more from exciting entrepreneurs, cooks, authors, creatives, sport and fitness influencers and much more!

 We are excited to be kicking off the series with facialist to the stars Abigail James - one the hottest picks in London and Liz Earle's Global Treatment Ambassador.
-Here at Equi we love everything and everyone that gives us a glowing complexion and we created our first product Beautiful with this in mind.
+Here at Equi London we love everything and everyone that gives us a glowing complexion and we created our first product Beautiful (now called Beauty Formula) with this in mind.

 Beautiful brings you the benefits of every skin loving ingredient we could get our hands on and is designed to help to clear spots, smooth bumps, remove fine lines and brighten any complexion.
 We know the power of treating your skin from within, but the impact of a good facial is also unquestionable and something we firmly believe in, and that's why we were thrilled to chat with gorgeous Abigail and get her exclusive tips on how to incorporate these techniques into your skin care routine.